chris-kremer/chris-kremer.github.io/_posts/2024-04-15-On-the-Generalizability-of-Lab-Experiments.markdown

 position before critiquing Camerer's critique and connecting the paper to our Social Preference course in the third and fourth parts.

-## Summary of the Levitt & List position {#summary-of-the-levitt-list-position .unnumbered}
+## Summary of the Levitt & List position

 Camerer seeks to address the claims made by Steven D. Levitt and John A.
 List in three of their publications